Schottel (company): The Schottel Controllable Pitch Propeller

 Schottel Controllable Pitch Propellers can be used in several vessel types like bigger ferries, container ships, heavy lift vessels or offshore supply vessels.
 The power spectrum includes application up to 30 MW.
 The propeller diameters vary between 1.5 and 8.0 m.
 Unlike a conventional fixed pitch propeller, the blades can be rotated and change their pitches variably from zero thrust to headway or reversing.

 The Schottel Transverse Thruster

 Transverse Thrusters are installed in the bow or stern of a vessel in order to improve maneuverability.
 Depending on the type of vessel, the range of application for Transverse Thrusters extends from harbor maneuvering to positioning tasks offshore.
 The units can be installed either with a horizontal or vertical motor flange.

 Schottel Hydro

 Schottel Hydro bundles up the hydrokinetic energy business of Schottel.
 The subsidiary comprises activities in three segments: instream turbines for river and tidal currents, semi-submerged platforms and components, such as turbine hubs and drives.
 The hydrokinetic turbines have a rotor diameter between 3 and 5 m and produce between 54 and 70 kW.
 Turbines can be combined to meet higher power demands.

-A platform will be installed in 2016 in the Bay of Fundy, Canada.
+In 2016, Schottel Hydro and its subsidiaries planned to install a tidal turbine array named TRITON in the Bay of Fundy, Canada.
+In 2017, Schottel Hydro scaled down its Bay of Fundy operations, going from the planned large turbine array to a smaller tidal platform made by Scottish company Sustainable Marine, which was deployed in 2019.
+Schottel Hydro and Sustainable Marine merged later in 2019 and continued working in the Bay of Fundy until 2023, when the project was shut down.